chsasank/chsasank.github.io/_posts/classic_papers/2020-10-13-unix-time-sharing-system.md

 processid = fork(label)
 ```

-When `fork` is executed by a process, it splits into two independently executing processes.
-The two processes have independent copies of the original core image, and share any open files.
-The new processes differ only in that one is considered the parent process: in the parent, control returns directly from the `fork`, while in the child, control is passed to location `label`.
+<mark>When `fork` is executed by a process, it splits into two independently executing processes.
+The two processes have independent copies of the original core image, and share any open files.</mark> The new processes differ only in that one is considered the parent process: in the parent, control returns directly from the `fork`, while in the child, control is passed to location `label`.
 The `processid` returned by the `fork` call is the identification of the other process.

-> When `fork` is executed by a process, it splits into two independently executing processes.
-The two processes have independent copies of the original core image, and share any open files.

 Because the return points in the parent and child process are not the same, each image existing after a `fork` may determine whether it is the parent or child process.